MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/ssmp-management-pack-delivery.md

 The package includes the following files:

-- **SQLServerMP.Windows.msi** — a set of .MP and .MPB files for monitoring SQL on Windows.
+- **SQLServerMP.Windows.msi**—a set of MP and MPB files for monitoring SQL on Windows.

-- **SQLServerMP.Linux.msi** — a set of .MP and .MPB files for monitoring SQL on Linux.
+- **SQLServerMP.Linux.msi**—a set of MP and MPB files for monitoring SQL on Linux.

-- **SQLServerMPGuide.pdf** — the operations guide.
+- **SQLServerMPGuide.pdf**—the operations guide.

-- **SQLServerDashboardsGuide.pdf** — the operations guide for SQL MP Dashboards.
+- **SQLServerDashboardsGuide.pdf**—the operations guide for SQL MP Dashboards.

-- **SQLServerMPWorkflowList.pdf** — a complete list of SQL Server MP workflows.
+- **SQLServerMPWorkflowList.pdf**—a complete list of SQL Server MP workflows.

 Management Pack for SQL Server consists of the following files: